Misterkadrix/challenge-regression/README.md

 ## Description

-We have create a machine learning model to predict prices on Belgium's real estate sales.
+We have create a machine learning model to predict prices on Belgium's real estate sales and apply a linear regression.
 We did take data from Immo Web, clean the dataset and then use it to test it on our model.
+Those data will be used to preprocess it for our machine Learning

 ## Installation